(infusio CECROPIA PALMATA)

 from AMAZON HERBS®

-Embauba (Cecropia species) also called Trumpet tree, is used for the relief of asthma, cough and other upper and lower respiratory complaints (bacterial- and viral infections).
+Embauba (Cecropia species) also called Trumpet tree, is used against lung problems.
+Such as the relief of asthma, cough and other upper and lower respiratory complaints (bacterial- and viral infections).
 These are bronchitis, Chronic Obstructive Pulmonary Disease (COPD), emphysema, pulmonary sarcoidosis as well diabetes.

 It is also used for sores on the mouth and/or tongue.

 It is excellent for weight control and adequate against hypertension.

 The herbal tincture and tea can be considered as a very adequate herbal support for the lungs and respiration system.